 GETTING THERE

-From London Paddington – Take any mainline train towards Reading or Oxford and change at Twford Station for Henley-on-Thames.
-The journey takes around 40 minutes, and the station is in the town centre.
+From London Paddington (40 minutes): Take any mainline train towards Reading or Oxford and change at Twyford Station for Henley-on-Thames.

 3. CAMBRIDGE

-Founded in 1209, Cambridge University has been a center of learning and discovery for over 800 years.
+Founded in 1209, the University of Cambridge has been a centre of learning and discovery for over 800 years.
 Some of the world’s most groundbreaking innovations—IVF, Artificial Intelligence, and even football—trace their roots back to this historic city.

 Its alumni include Isaac Newton, Charles Darwin, Stephen Hawking, and Ali G, making Cambridge both an intellectual and cultural icon.